Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 8. Damietta Governorate

 Located in the northeast of Egypt in the delta area, its capital is Damietta city.
 The region houses a large number of educational institutions and historically the city of Damietta is well-known for the Battle of Faraskur.
-Must-visit destinations include the Al-Bahr Mosque, Al-Maainy Mosque, and the Amr Ibn Al-a’as Mosque.
+If you come to this region on your Egypt vacation, the Al-Bahr Mosque, Al-Maainy Mosque, and the Amr Ibn Al-a’as Mosque are must-visit destinations.

 9. Faiyum Governorate

 The region is situated near the center of Egypt, southwest of Cairo.
 Although the landscape is mainly covered by desserts and dry mountains, there is also the Faiyum Oasis.
 Faiyum city is the oldest city in Egyptian history and is only 4 km from Lahun Pyramid.
-Another popular attraction is the Wadi Al-Hitan, a collection of hundreds of fossils of primitive whales.
+Another popular place to see in Egypt is the Wadi Al-Hitan, a collection of hundreds of fossils of primitive whales.

 10. Gharbia Governorate

 In the north of Egypt, Tanta is Gharbia’s capital city.
 With more than 4 million residents, Tanta is the fifth most populated city in Egypt.
-Tanta is famous for its eight-day Moulid festival held every October.
+While there's no best time to visit Egypt, Tanta is famous for its eight-day Moulid festival held every October.
 Many tourists like to visit the Museum of Tanta and the Metropolitan Coptic Church.

 11. Giza Governorate

-Located on the west bank of the Nile, it can be found just opposite to Cairo.
-The most notable tourist destination here is, of course, the Pyramids of Giza.
+Located on the west bank of the Nile river, it can be found just opposite to Cairo.
+The most notable tourist destination here is, of course, the Giza Pyramids.
+This incredible place features prominently in every travel guide for Egypt.
 On the outskirts of Cairo, you’ll find the infamous Giza Pyramid complex including the Pyramid of Khufu, the Pyramid of Khafre, the Pyramid of Menkaure and the Great Sphinx.
-Another historical site to visit is Abusir, built during the 5th dynasty, it contains 14 pyramids.
+Another historical site to visit is Abusir, built during the 5th dynasty, it contains 14 Egyptian pyramids.

 12. Ismailia Governorate

 In northeast Egypt, the capital city of the region is Ismailia.
 It is known as the eastern gateway of Egypt to Asia.
-Ismailia sits on the bank of Suez Canal and is a beautiful city to explore.
+Ismailia sits on the bank of Suez Canal and is a beautiful city to explore during any vacation to Egypt.
 The Ismailia Museum was built in 1932 and exhibits archaeological artifacts.

 13. Kafr El Sheikh Governorate